|Address:||901 Court Street, Martinez, CA 94553 Map|

 The Martinez Jail houses male and female detainees awaiting adjudication for misdemeanor or felony charges and convicted inmates serving sentences for these crimes.
 The population requires a more restrictive environment than is found in some other facilities, and the Contra Costa County correctional system overall has been noted for several questionable occurrences.
 In 2018, five inmate deaths were reported, including one involving a heroin overdose.

 Opened in 1981, the Martinez Detention Facility is located in the East Bay region of San Francisco, about 35 miles northeast of the city.
-The address and phone number is:

 To benefit family and friends of those detained or incarcerated in the Martinez Jail, our team of California criminal defense lawyers provide important information below.
 The following topics will be covered in detail: